TRIGGER WARNING: Details here also appear in the post, “Dear Abuser.” The following account may be triggering for abuse survivors.

 Your voice is more powerful than you realize.
 You may feel like Moses did.
 He worried over what words to say, he worried his words wouldn’t be received, and he worried he wouldn’t be believed.
 God answered Moses, quelled his concern.
 God said, “I will be with thy mouth, and teach thee what thou shalt say” (Exodus 4:12).

-Below is my account.
-Yes, the exodus was difficult.
-But God delivered me as He did the Israelites.
-It took me years to speak.
+Yes, my exodus was difficult, but God delivered me as He did the Israelites.
+It took me years to speak again after my initial disclosures.
 I didn’t feel worthy.
 Who am I to speak the truth?

 God delivered me.
 Now I sit on Canaan, and the view is bright.
 It’s been a long climb, but I’ve had help.
 Here is the link to the National Sexual Assault Hotline.
-I found a principal support here.
+I found a principal support here when it seemed my own community had forsaken me.
 Losing my community was the toughest part of my journey.

-I mourned losing life-long friends, but God knew I needed safety and authentic support.
-He put me in touch with a new community, a patient community who helped me climb my own mountain.
+After I’d ugly cried myself into a sniffling sleep, I woke up at at rock bottom.
+That rock was sustaining.
+In the light of day, I knew I’d be okay.
+Fellow survivors, that sustaining rock was God.
+God never left me.
+He knew I needed safety and authentic support.
+God put me in touch with a new community, a temporary surogate community who patiently helped me climb my own mountain.
 They made me aware of options and let me make my own decisions.
 They can help you, too.

 I grew up with my abuser, had known him my entire life.
 Our families had close ties.
 Our parents were friends, and our parents’ parents knew each other.
 My mother once lived with his mom and both of his grandmothers.
-My aunt once lived with him.
-His sister once lived with my aunt.
+My aunt once lived with him and his family.
+Later, his sister lived with my aunt.

 At age 13, I outgrew both my childhood crush on this guy right along with my crush on Joey McIntyre from New Kids on the Block.
 These were rites of childhood that passed along with the normal stages of development.

 We attended the same church.
 The guy started dating another older friend of mine.
-There was NEVER any “relationship” other than friend.
+There was never any “relationship” other than that of friend.

-There was never any inappropriate communication, any other strange behavior, anything to raise red flags.
-Nothing indicated this “friend” was dangerous, untrustworthy, unsafe.
+There was never any inappropriate communication, strange behavior, or anything to raise red flags.
+No warning sign appeared foreshadowing this “friend” might be dangerous, untrustworthy, unsafe.

-Since around age nine I kept a diary.
-Several diaries, actually.
-The first?
-A Charlotte’s Web hardcover mostly filled with pages of BFF’s names.
-Next was a “My Dreams” purple and aqua hardcover, dotted with silver shooting stars.
-Only the pages of that diary–a diary detailing my teenage years–don’t detail dreams.
+My next diary was a “My Dreams” purple and aqua hardcover, dotted with silver shooting stars.
+Only the pages of that diary, a diary detailing my teenage years, don’t detail dreams.
 They recount the real life nightmares of a teenage girl.

-My heart breaks for that sad, tormented seventeen-year-old girl, a girl who struggled to understand why her “friend” would repeatedly hurt her.
+When I read back through that diary, my heart breaks for the pages’ sad, tormented seventeen-year-old girl, a girl who struggled to understand why her “friend” would repeatedly hurt her.

 The First (Known) Incident

 May 12, 1996.
 I’d just turned 17.
 Three friends and I made plans ride to ride together to attend a weekend-long church revival.
 Four people total.
 Four people who’d grown up in the same church together.
 Four people whose parents and grandparents all knew each other.
 My perpetrator and one of the other girls had been dating since my braces-wearing middle school years.
 Both were in their early 20s.
-Dangerous situation?
-Didn’t seem so.
+If there was reason to sense danger, I missed it.

-We met at my perpetrator’s girlfriend’s home.
-Just before we were to leave, the girlfriend backed out of the trip.
+Just before we were to leave, my friend, the perpetrator’s girlfriend, backed out of the trip.
 She was sick.
 Our destination was a short two hours away, so it was no big deal.
 Three of us rode up together.
-Nothing (to my knowledge) was amiss.

 My parents trusted this guy, this guy’s girlfriend trusted him, and I trusted him.

 Before driving off, we chatted with people.
 No one said, “Hey, you shouldn’t ride alone with him.”
-The whole church trusted him, carpooling to church events was the norm, and I had ridden in a car with this guy many times without issue.
+The whole church trusted him, carpooling to church events was the norm, and I had ridden in a car with this guy many times.
+No worries.